OOOOOOOOOOOOOOOOOOOOOOOO0/Self-Hosted-CTF/README.md

     Self Hosted CTF - A fun Capture The Flag-like game for beginners to enchance their web request skills!
 </h1>
 <p align="center">
-    Please only open the "Answer" directory if you have! completed the challenge
+    Note: Please only open the "Answer" directory if you have completed the challenge!
 </p>

 **Install**